jmcelroy5/Biking-Across-the-US/_posts/2014-05-03-go-west-young-cyclist.md

 #### A night in Richmond

-Last night I landed in Richmond and took a cab to downtown Richmond to meet my CouchSurfing host, Kate.
+Last night I landed at Richmond International and took a cab downtown to meet my CouchSurfing host, Kate.
 She works at a shop called Beads and Rocks, so I touched base with her there then set out to roam the streets until she freed up at 10:00.
 It happened to be First Fridays, so there was plenty going on in the streets.
 The hipsters of VCU give San Francisco hipsters a run for their money!

 Working at an artsy, metaphysical gem store seemed to make Kate acquainted with the characters of the neighborhood.
 This morning at a coffeeshop, a man walked up and gave us the astrological forecast then made a date with her to read her tarot cards.